tchlux/fmodpy/readme.md

   to generate a Fortran wrapper with `BIND(C)` enabled, as well as a matching Python wrapper using `ctypes` to pass data from Python into the Fortran wrapper.
-The constructed Python wrapper contains compilation settings will automatically recompile a shared object file containing the underlying original Fortran source code.
+The constructed Python wrapper contains compilation settings that will automatically recompile a shared object file containing the underlying original Fortran source code.
   Overall, the call sequence at runtime looks like: